galaxyproject/galaxy-hub/src/events/gccbosc2018/venue/index.md

 | ODB | $51.60 | $44.41 | $42.01 | $40.81 | $40.09 | $39.61 | $39.27 | $39.01 | $38.81 |
 | Sitka | $59.40 | $52.18 | $49.77 | $48.56 | $47.84 | $47.36 | $47.02 | | |

+### Guests

+You don't have to be attending GCCBOSC 2018 events to book GCCBOSC 2018 lodging in the Reed College residence halls.
+Guests are welcome and encouraged.
+There are a few requirements for guest lodging:

+* Guests need to share a room with the conference attendee that is hosting them as a guest.
+* The the conference participant *and* guest(s) need to register and pay for housing.
+  * The guest(s) and the conference participant need to book either a double or triple room
+  * The conference participant and guest(s) need to name each other as roommates when booking housing.
+  * Anyone staying on campus must be at least 18 years old.

 ## Other Options